-Antonio Nibby (1792-1839) was an Italian archaeologist who updated the guides of Rome written by Giuseppe Vasi and his son Mariano; in 1825 he discovered three inscriptions in a large circus near the tomb of Cecilia Metella; they all made reference to Maxentius, but one in particular stated that the circus was completed in 311 AD and that it was dedicated to Romulus, the son of Maxentius who died in 309 in his teens.
+Antonio Nibby (1792-1839) was an Italian archaeologist who updated the guides to Rome written by Giuseppe Vasi and his son Mariano; in 1825 he discovered three inscriptions in a large circus near the tomb of Cecilia Metella; they all made reference to Maxentius, but one in particular stated that the circus was completed in 311 AD and that it was dedicated to Romulus, the son of Maxentius who died in 309 in his teens.
 Until the discovery of the inscription the circus was named after Emperor Caracalla owing to a statue of him found in the vicinity.

 Maxentius was acclaimed emperor in Rome in 306; he ruled only over Italy and parts of northern Africa; he had no military experience and he relied on his personal wealth to buy out the troops of his enemies; he also made use of his money to retain popularity in Rome by promoting the construction of many buildings: the villa and the circus were part of this policy.

 Torre Valca is the current name of a medieval tower built by the Caetani to protect their fortress at Cecilia Metella.
-The building which is located by the river was called Valca after gualchiera (fulling-mill), a process of the textile industry for which it was used at a later period.
+The building is located by the river and it was called Valca after gualchiera (fulling-mill), a process of the textile industry for which it was used at a later period.

 Herodes Atticus was a Greek rhetor who was highly regarded by Emperors Hadrian and Antoninus Pius to the point that he was entrusted with the education of future Emperors Marcus Aurelius and Lucius Verus.
 He was a very wealthy man and he became wealthier by marrying Annia Regilla, a member of an ancient and rich Roman family; her dowry included Pagus Triopius, a large estate in Valle della Caffarella and also some land along Via Appia; pagus in Latin means village/country district, while Triopius is a reference to Ceres, the goddess of farming.

-Herodes built also a temple in honour of his wife but he dedicated it to Ceres and to Annia Faustina; the temple was built with the same technique used for Sepolcro di Annia Regilla.
+Herodes Atticus built also a temple in honour of his wife but he dedicated it to Ceres and to Annia Faustina; the temple was built with the same technique used for Sepolcro di Annia Regilla.
 In 1634 the building was at risk of collapsing and Pope Urban VIII restored it and strengthened its structure by closing its pronaos (porch).
-The church was dedicated to St. Urban, not because of the pope's name, but because it was thought that St. Urban, who was pope between 222 and 230, had used the building as a church.
+The church was dedicated to St. Urban, not because of the Pope's name, but because it was thought that St. Urban, who was pope between 222 and 230, had used the building as a church.

 the grotto where he used to meet with Nymph Egeria, his patroness and

 Paolo alle Tre Fontane and (after 1744) Santuario del Divino Amore.
-On their way the pilgrims rested at SS.
+On their way pilgrims rested at SS.
 Annunziata; because the building was small the church was called Annunziatella.
-In the Grand View of Rome by Giuseppe Vasi it can be seen at B12, number 228.
+In the 1765 Grand View of Rome by Giuseppe Vasi it can be seen at B12, number 228.

 At that time the neighbourhood was almost unpopulated; today while the streets leading to the church (Via di S. Sebastiano, Via Ardeatina and Vicolo dell'Annunziatella) are included in an area where new buildings are forbidden, SS.
 Annunziata itself is outside this area and is surrounded by a new development: for this reason a new larger church was built behind the old one.